 Here is a short video from Xcaret, highlighting some of the awesome features at the park.
 Below I go into more detail about the Must-See Attractions the park has to offer!

 Must See Park Attractions

-Things we got to see:
+Things that we got to see and do:

 They have 5 “Underground Rivers” at Xcaret park, which actually go in out of underground caves.
 The water is absolutely beautiful, clear, see through hues of blues and greens.
 Four of them require you strapping on a life jacket and going for a long float.
 The fifth, which is the shortest, is a peaceful, gondola style boat ride.

 We spent most of our 2 days enjoying these rivers.
 It was a very unique experience, that we really loved.
 It is also a great way to cool off from the warm tropical weather.
 Also, many of the package photo ops are scattered along these rivers.
 If you are only there one day, i would highly recommend doing one of these.
 I think the Rio Azul was our favorite.
 They do take a while, but there are early exits and progress signs along the way.

 We didn’t get to do one of them, but we will do it the next time we are there.
 The Manatee river deserves some insight here.
 It was really cool to begin with.
 It was much darker than the others we did for the first section, and we were the only ones in there.
 So it was a bit spooky, but in the funnest possible way.
 One of the swimming lifeguards scattered around the rivers approached us in one of the cave areas and scared the crap out of me just by being there.
 It was hilarious.
 But somewhere around the half way point of this river, the easy peaceful floating experience became a swimming chore do to the flow of the river changing direction because of the adjacent snorkeling area. if you don’t feel like swimming up stream for the next hour or so, to where the manatees are, you can just get out at that point.
 Just walk to the manatees and get back in the river there.